godpeny/pages/main/src/blog-post.28.md

 ## Markov Decision Processes(MDP)
 ### Relevance to Reinforcement Learning
 MDP is a mathematical framework used to describe an environment in decision making scenarios where outcomes are partly random and partly under the control of a decision-maker(dynamic programing).
 MDP provides a formalism for modeling decision making in situations where outcomes are uncertain, making them essential for Reinforcement Learning.
+In other words, Reinforcement learning utilizes the MDP framework to model the interaction between a learning agent and its environment.
+In this framework, the interaction is characterized by states, actions, and rewards.

 ### Component of MDP
 An MDP is defined by a tuple $(S, A, \{ P_{sa} \}, \gamma, R)$ where: